tifaaaaaa/sqlGuide/README.md

 Displays **FirstName, MiddleName** and **LastName** columns and adds a temporarily named column **FullName** with all the previous results concatenated together.
 Notice here it concatenated because what we added were **_strings_** and not integers.

-One way to solve this and make our fourth column look better is by adding spaces between each result as shown here:
+One way to solve this and make our fourth column look better is by adding spaces before each column as shown here:

 * ```SELECT FirstName, MiddleName, LastName, FirstName + ' ' + MiddleName + ' ' + LastName AS FullName FROM Person.Person;```